Ali-Nigzu/portal/ANALYTICS_DEVELOPMENT_PLAN.md

 5. Production observability guidance (console logging namespaces, request diagnostics) documented for on-call engineers (complete).
 6. Durable storage implementation + advanced observability pipelines (**out of scope for Phase 6**, queued for next phase).

+### Phase 7 – Cleanup & Truth Alignment *(CURRENT)*

+**Objectives**

+1. **Dashboard manifest availability** – `/api/dashboards/{dashboard_id}` is now mounted ahead of the SPA catch-all so `/dashboard` never receives the `API or static route not found` 404.
+The default manifest for `client0` seeds six KPI widgets + Live Flow, and backend tests hit the real FastAPI route.
+2. **Retention preset validation** – The retention heatmap fixture has a complete cohort × lag grid, frontend validation accepts it, and ChartRenderer renders it without errors.
+Jest fixtures guard both success and failure cases.
+3. **Honest inspector controls** – Time-range, split, and metric chips are disabled (with inline messaging) whenever the analytics transport is running in fixture mode.
+Live mode continues to dispatch overrides and re-run specs.
+This prevents users from thinking fixture data reflects their control tweaks.
+4. **Documentation alignment** – README + development plan now describe the actual `/analytics` and `/dashboard` surfaces, manifest routes, fixture vs live toggles, and the “no hidden v2” rule going forward.
+A Phase 7 handover note explains how to reproduce the historical bugs, where the manifest API lives, and how to flip transports.

+**Rules of engagement**

+- No new dashboards, feature flags, or secret v2 routes during this phase.
+- Any intentionally disabled control must be documented (fixture lock for presets is the current exception).
+- All fixes are intended for the live `/analytics` and `/dashboard` entry points; we are done shipping changes behind hidden routes.

 **Validation checklist**

 * Run `pytest`, `npm --prefix frontend run lint`, `CI=true npm --prefix frontend test`, and `npm --prefix frontend run build` – all must pass.